-- "... the cost of each credit is an amount equal to the greater of: - (1) The amount of the district's maintenance and operations tax revenue per student in weighted average daily attendance for the school year for which the contract is executed; or - (2) The amount of the statewide district average of maintenance and operations tax revenue per student in weighted average daily attendance for the school year preceding the school year for which the contract is executed"
+the cost of each credit is an amount equal to the greater of:

+- (1) The amount of the district's maintenance and operations tax revenue per student in weighted average daily attendance for the school year for which the contract is executed: or - (2) The amount of the statewide district average of maintenance and operations tax revenue per student in weighted average daily attendance for the school year preceding the school year for which the contract is executed

-For the 2010-2011 school year, the preliminary estimate of the 2009-2010 statewide district average M&O tax revenue per WADA for Level 1 recapture costs is estimated at \$2,765 per WADA.
-The statewide average M&O revenue per WADA for Level 3 recapture is estimated at \$35 per WADA.
+For the 2011-2012 school year, the preliminary 2010-2011 statewide district average M&O tax revenue per WADA for Level 1 recapture costs is estimated at \$2,693.50 per WADA.
+The statewide average M&O revenue per WADA for Level 3 recapture is estimated at \$39.46 per WADA.
 These amounts are estimates only and are subject to change as actual data become available.